 - In the Export As field, select the export type for the group or layer:

-- Component creates a separate QML file for the selected artboard, group, or layer that contains all the artwork in it, except layers that are set to be skipped or exported as child items.
+- Component exports the selected artboard, group, or layer with metadata.
+The exported data can be used later to import the component as a separate UI file that contains all the artwork in it, except layers that are set to be skipped or exported as child items.

-- Child creates a separate PNG file for each asset of the selected group or layer, with references to the images in the component file.
+- Child exports each asset of the selected group or layer as a separate PNG file, with references to the images in the component file.

 - Merged merges the selected groups and layers into the parent as one item.

 - Skipped completely skips the selected layer.